FreeCAD/FreeCAD-documentation/wiki/Dialog_creation.md

 In this page we will show how to build a simple graphical interface with _ code, then it will be used inside FreeCAD.
 We\'ll assume that the user knows how to edit and run [Python](Python.md) generally.

 In this example, the entire interface is defined in [Python](Python.md).
 Although this is possible for small interfaces, for larger interfaces the recommendation is to load the created {{FileName|.ui}} files directly into the program.
-See [Interface creation with UI files](Interface_creation_with_UI_files.md) for more information.

 <img alt="" src=images/FreeCAD_creating_interfaces.svg  style="width:600px;">
 *Two general methods to create interfaces, by including the interface in the Python file, or by using `.ui* files.`